-The Fold-A-Pages are designed to use standard tools such as a pair of scissors or a paper trimmer.
+The Bible Craft For Kids Create-A-Pages are designed to use standard tools such as a pair of scissors or a paper trimmer.
 But they keep in mind the advanced crafter that may use a die cut machine.
 These machines are very available and use cutting dies.
 The pages use the standard die sizes such as a 3 inch circle or square.
 We make every effort to keep your kit preparation time to a minimum.

 To aid in cutting the labels, look for the longest line and start there.
 We position the labels in such a way that when you make one cut it cuts the edges of two labels, therefore eliminating a full cut with the scissors or trimmer.